Public Prosecutor v Taw Cheng Kong: Judicial role in constitutional interpretation

 As of 2009, the High Court's decision in Taw Cheng Kong was the only case in Singapore where a statutory provision had been struck down as unconstitutional.
 (Note: In Chng Suan Tze v.
 Minister for Home Affairs [1988] 2 S.L.R.(R.) 525 at 551, para.
 79, the Court of Appeal held that sections 8 and 10 of the were inconsistent with Articles 12 and 93 of the Constitution, but this was, strictly speaking, an obiter dictum as the case was not decided on this point.)
 Although overturned on appeal, the case illustrates the power that the judiciary wields and its role in safeguarding the Constitution.

-However, Thio Li-ann has expressed the view that the High Court judgment Rajeevan Edakalavan v.
+However, Thio Li-ann has expressed the view that the High Court judgement Rajeevan Edakalavan v.
 Public Prosecutor (1998) seems to indicate "a judicial cession of its [the court's] role to protect fundamental liberties".
 Noting that in Rajeevan it was said that "[t]he sensitive issues surrounding the scope of fundamental liberties should be raised through our representatives in Parliament who are the ones chosen by us to address our concerns", she opined that the statement was more appropriate to a jurisdiction premised on parliamentary supremacy.
 On the other hand, since the Constitution is the supreme law of Singapore, the judiciary is empowered to strike down unconstitutional legislation, as the High Court's decision in Taw Cheng Kong indicates.